vesoft-inc/nebula/scripts/README.md

 # Overview

-This document handles **Nebula Graph** installation, and all the operations are done on single hosts.
+This document handles **NebulaGraph** installation, and all the operations are done on single hosts.

 Firstly, you need to create the config files for the three daemons in the `conf` directory based on their `*.default` counterparts.